Foster Care Guide vs Hiring a Family Lawyer in Malta

 Can a guide help me if the court is delaying my Care Order?

 A guide can explain why delays happen, what the 2026 Family Court Reform means for your case, and what steps you can take to keep your file moving (maintaining contact with your social worker, documenting the child's progress, connecting with NFCAM for advocacy).
-But if you need to file a motion or appear in court, that requires a lawyer.
+If you need to file a motion or appear in court, seek case-specific legal advice about the required procedure and representation.

 Is a guide from an independent source more useful than the FSWS website?